Professor Sue Jowett PhD, MSc, BSc

 Sue has published a large number of economic evaluations in the area of chronic disease prevention and treatment in a community care setting.
 Her principal clinical areas are musculoskeletal disease, chronic obstructive pulmonary disease (COPD), primary and secondary cardiovascular disease prevention, acute stroke care, liver disease and venous thromboembolism.

-Sue teaches health economics, particularly in the area of economic evaluation methodology including decision modelling, to students on the HEU’s MSc in Health Economics and Health Policy, as well as 2nd year medical students at both Birmingham and Keele.
+Sue teaches health economics, particularly in the area of economic evaluation methodology including decision modelling, to students on the HEU’s MSc in Health Economics and Health Policy, as well as teaching on health economics modules for the MPH and MSc in Genomic Medicine.

 Qualifications